Melchor Ocampo Municipality, Zacatecas: History

 Melchor Ocampo is located in territory that was inhabited by the Guachichil and Irritila peoples prior to Spanish contact.
 Permanent settlement in the area dates to 1872 with the founding of the San Pedro hacienda, where a railway station was built in 1903.

 The municipality of San Pedro Ocampo was established on 19 August 1916, and on 9 January 1935, it changed its name to Melchor Ocampo.
 Deposits of gold, silver and lead were discovered in the municipality in the 1930s.

 Administration

 The municipal government of Melchor Ocampo comprises a president, a councillor (Spanish: síndico), and seven trustees (regidores), four elected by relative majority and three by proportional representation.
 The current president of the municipality is Rodolfo Cisneros Gallegos.

 Demographics

-In the 2020 Mexican Census, Melchor Ocampo recorded a population of 2736 inhabitants living in 721 households.
+In the 2020 INEGI census, Melchor Ocampo recorded a population of 2736 inhabitants living in 721 households.
 The 2010 Census recorded a population of 2662 inhabitants in Melchor Ocampo.

 There are 28 inhabited localities in the municipality, of which only the municipal seat, also called Melchor Ocampo, is classified as urban.
 It recorded a population of 698 inhabitants in the 2020 Census.